jamesmatherly/finance-project-backend/README.md

 This repo is setup to automatically build a docker image and deploy it to ECS whenever master is updated

+The ECS container sits behind a load balancer in AWS.
+The domain jameslearnscloud.com was registered via Route 53 which routes to the load balancer.

+At this time, the only endpoint available is '/controller' which takes query param 'ticker'.
+The application takes the ticker value and returns the target high price from the Yahoo Finance API.

+ex: jameslearnscloud.com/controller?ticker=aapl

 Future plans: